MakynnaGreen/MakynnaGreen/README.md

 📊 About Me
 -
-I’m a Business Intelligence Analyst with a background in hospitality and retail management, now specializing in turning raw data into clear, actionable insights.
-I recently completed a Business Intelligence Analytics certificate from Triple Ten, where I built projects focusing on sales performance dashboards, customer churn analysis, and operational reporting.
+Once a bartender, now a Business Intelligence Analyst — proof that you can pivot careers and still have fun with numbers.
+I spent years in hospitality and retail management, running teams, fixing broken machines, and chasing down the why behind every weirdly slow Tuesday or unexpected sales spike.
+That curiosity eventually led me to data analytics, where I realized I could stop guessing and start finding real answers in the numbers.

+I earned my Business Intelligence Analytics certificate from Triple Ten and now spend my days wrangling data, building dashboards, and turning messy spreadsheets into clear, actionable insights.
+I’m passionate about storytelling through data, finding patterns others might miss, and helping businesses make decisions that actually make sense.
+During my time at Triple Ten I completed several projects that gave me hands-on experience transforming raw data into clear, actionable insights.
+Through these, I’ve improved decision-making processes, uncovered hidden trends, and turned messy data into business wins.

 🎮 Fun Facts
 -